Cloud Spend: The Cloud FinOps Driver

 Optimize.
 Equipped with the correct information and fueled by highly actionable insights, organizations and teams proceed to optimize their cloud footprint.
 This is done by entering into better deals with cloud providers to rightsizing instances and automating the elimination of wasteful use of resources.

 Today’s FinOps solutions enable enterprises to align the rigor of financial accounting with the variable cost model of the cloud.
-However, although such tools are an excellent place for organizations struggling to get started on the ‘inform’ phase of the life cycle, they fall short in driving usage reduction because of engineering pushback for spending their precious time on cost optimization.
+Although such tools are an excellent place for organizations struggling to get started on the ‘inform’ phase of the life cycle, they fall short in driving usage reduction because of engineering pushback for spending their precious time on cost optimization.

 FinOps 2.0 is emerging as the next generation of FinOps to overcome these challenges.
 There is a need for remediation that can run autonomously and continuously to optimize data infrastructure.
 This capability is called automated remediation by Forrester or Augmented FinOps by Gartner.

-FinOps2.0 automates traditional DevOps concepts of agility, continuous integration and deployment, and end-user feedback to financial governance, budgeting, and cost optimization through the application of artificial intelligence (AI) and machine learning (ML) practices (Gartner Hype Cycle for Emerging Technologies 2022).
+FinOps 2.0 automates traditional DevOps concepts of agility, continuous integration and deployment, and end-user feedback to financial governance, budgeting, and cost optimization through the application of artificial intelligence (AI) and machine learning (ML) practices (Gartner Hype Cycle for Emerging Technologies 2022).

 Key capabilities of FinOps 2.0 include: